 The Basics of Bikepacking

-Going right back to basics, all you really need to get started in bikepacking is free-time, a bicycle and the will to do it.
+Going right back to basics, all you really need to get started in bikepacking is free time, a bicycle and the will to do it.
 In my last article “7 Reasons to go Cycle Touring” I did say that any old bike will do for your trip.
-I have travelled from the Chilean Patagonia up to Brazil with nothing but a second hand, cheap mountain bike.
+I have travelled from Chilean Patagonia up to Brazil with nothing but a second-hand, cheap mountain bike.

-However, in reality most of us do need a little more comfort and assurance.
-Remember that you will feel the benefits of having the right bike for mile after mile after long mile.
+However, in reality, most of us do need a little more comfort and assurance.
+Remember that you will feel the benefits of having the perfect bike for mile after mile after long mile, especially if you’re covering technical terrain.

 In this article, we will look at some of the best bikepacking bikes which you could consider for your next trip.
-These are just some suggestions to inspire you on what elements to consider when looking for the best bikepacking bike for your trip.
+These are just some suggestions to inspire you on what elements to consider when looking for the best bikepacking bike for your trip and what we consider are some of our favorite bikes for different types of trips.

 Choosing The Right Bike For Your Trip

 There is no such thing as the “best” bikepacking bike.
-It all really depends on your personal style and on the kind of trips(s) you intend on taking.
+It all really depends on your personal style and on the kind of bikepacking trips(s) you intend on taking as to what will be the perfect bike for you.
+The best bikepacking bike is the one that suits your needs best and makes your everyday life on the road more enjoyable.

 Remember, even if you buy an expensive and highly technical racing bike, it will not do you much good pedaling across the snow!
-In these cases, you would be better off with a snowbike or failing that, with a cheape “regular” bike!
+In these cases, you would be better off with a snowbike, a fat bike or failing that, with a cheap “regular” bike!

 Bikepacking Terrain – Where Are You Going?

 First things first, what pavement will you be cycling on?
-Are you going to be travelling on mostly asphalt, or off road?
-If you are travelling long term, you are probably going to encounter a mixture of terrains, so keep that under consideration.
+Are you going to be travelling on mostly asphalt, or off-road rough terrain?
+If you are travelling long term, you are probably going to encounter a mixture of terrains, so keep that under consideration, the best bike for bikepacking might not be what you first considered.

 On the Road:

 If your cycling route will mostly take place on asphalt/road, you should consider a road bike.
-The advantage of this kind of bike is that they have thinner tires, are fairly lightweight, and are easily manoeuvrable.
+The advantage of a road bike over other bikes is that they have thinner tires, are fairly lightweight, and are easily manoeuvrable.
 All of this will help you travel faster.

 However, note that this kind of bike is not really meant to carry weight.
-So, unless you take it to a bike mechanic, and customize it, they usually don’t even have space where to adjust a rack onto.
+So, unless you take it to a bike mechanic, and customize it, they usually don’t even have space for a rack and mounting points.

-Road Bikes also have very thin tires so will not be able to cycle comfortably off road.
-Also because of the stiff frame, road bikes are less comfortable for longer rides, and have a limited suspension and bump absorption; in the long run might give you problems to your neck and shoulders.
+The only downside is that road bikes also have very thin tires so will not be able to cycle comfortably off-road.
+Because of the stiff frame, road bikes are less comfortable for longer rides, and have a limited suspension and bump absorption; in the long run, might give you problems to your neck and shoulders.

 Road Bikes are therefore better suited for short, weekend backpack trips or for trips in warm weather when you can travel light.
-Also note that you wont to be able to get camp gear on it, so either sleep under the stars or get a hostel.
+Also note that you wont to be able to get camp gear on it but you might be able to fit a small frame bag, so either sleep under the stars or get a hostel.

-A great alternative to road bikes are hybrid bikes.
+A great alternative to road bikes is hybrid bikes.
 They sometimes have a suspension system and generally have a much more comfortable feel.
-Many of them have the capability to support a rack.
+Many of them have the capability to support a rack on various mounting points.

-Stll, you do have to be mindful of how the bags sit on the rack relative to the wheels’ spokes and may still have to do some customizations to address this issue.
+Still, you do have to be mindful of how the bags sit on the rack relative to the wheels’ spokes and may still have to do some customizations to address this issue, but they are a great option when you’re looking for versatile bikepacking bikes.

 Hybrid bikes will allow you the flexibility to travel longer distances, whilst still being able to move comfortably around the city.

-Still for longer trips, you will need to make some customisations to make them ready.
-For example,you may wish to change the handles to something like a ‘butterfly handle’ as these support your arms and neck into a more comfortable riding position, whilst still maintaining an equivalent position to the one of the sidebars typical for city bikes.
+Still, for longer trips, you will need to make some customisations to make them ready.
+For example, you may wish to change the handles to something like a ‘butterfly handle’ as these support your arms and neck into a more comfortable riding position, whilst still maintaining an equivalent position to one of the sidebars typical for city bikes.
 However, if you are going to do this you might have to change your stem as well in order to fit this kind of handle.

 On The Trails: